freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/+page.md

 # Welcome, Language Engineer!

-Freon is a Language Workbench, a tool for creating mini-languages,which are also known as <a href="https://en.wikipedia.org/wiki/Domain-specific*language" target="_blank">Domain Specific Languages (DSLs)</a>.
+Freon is a Language Workbench, a tool for creating mini-languages, which are also known as <a href="https://en.wikipedia.org/wiki/Domain-specific*language" target="_blank">Domain Specific Languages (DSLs)</a>.
 Freon generates an integrated set of editor, scoper, typer, and validator for your mini-language from a small set of definitions.
 Together we call this the work environment for your language.